 A psychological thriller that looks into the tragic death of a trainer at Seaworld.

 It is widely considered to be heavily responsible for the changing public perspective of Seaworld and animal rights at attractions like it.

 When you know the animal and have a relationship with it.
 You know, that he's not killing, because he's a savage.
 He's not killing because he's crazy or because he doesn't know what he's doing.

 Christopher Porter, Former Trainer, Sealand

-It pays a specific focus and investigation into The China Study, which documented the rise of heart disease and the other meat and dairy-related illnesses that rose after the country began to adopt a more western diet.
+It pays a specific focus and investigation into The China Study.
+This was the rise of heart disease and other meat and dairy-related illnesses that took place after the country began to adopt a more western diet.